Static Method in Java (with Examples)

 10

-Static method allow us to access a static variable and can also change its value.
+In Java, a static method allow us to access a static variable and can also change its value.
 Let’s take an example program where we will change the value of static variable inside static method.
-Look at the following source code.
+Look at the following program code.

 package staticMethod;